 And so the Stephen King renaissance continues.
 Though there’s been the odd misstep, Gerald’s Game and the It remake reminded us how much we missed Stephen King horror movies.
 Aside from the next chapter of It, Pet Sematary has been one of the more hotly anticipated King adaptations.
-Yet questionable marketing decisions and lukewarm critical response have cooled off some of the early enthusiasm.
+Yet questionable marketing decisions and lukewarm critical response have cooled off early enthusiasm.
 So is Pet Sematary the adaptation of King’s novel we’ve been waiting for?
 Or is the remake stonier than a man’s heart.

 Dr. Louis Creed and his wife, Rachel, move along with their children to Ludlow, Maine.
 The move promises a fresh start in a small country house on acres of wooded land.
 But the Creed’s home also backs onto the ‘Pet Sematary’, a shrine for the local kids’ dead pets.
 Not soon after their arrival, Louis finds the family cat, Church, dead on the busy road.
 To spare his daughter, Ellie, the loss of her friend, elderly neighbour, Jud, takes Louis to a secret burial ground hidden beyond the Pet Sematary.
-The sacred grounds bring things back, but they don’t come back the same.
+The sacred grounds bring things back, but Louis quickly learns that they don’t come back the same.

 Pet Sematary Remake Rests On Sour Ground